-The process for Adding a Place sometimes seems to take more steps than I expect, like Facebook and Reddit for example.
+The process for Adding a Place sometimes seems to take more steps than I expect, like Twitter and Reddit for example.
 How come?

-It would be a slightly smoother experience if TendOrama connected directly to those sites/apps, through their APIs.
+It would be a slightly smoother experience if TendOrama connected directly to those sites/apps through their APIs.
 As background, an API (Application Programming Interface) is a gateway that sites and apps can make available to other apps/sites to get access to their database.
-It's very common, but has risks.
+APIs are handy but have risks.

-One concern is that going through other sites'/apps' APIs puts a lot of power in the hands of those other sites/apps.
+One concern is that relying on other sites'/apps' APIs puts a lot of power in the hands of those other sites/apps.

 If they see TendOrama as a threat to their revenue, they could block TendOrama anytime and then you would have a very crummy experience.

-Anyway we don't want to risk having your access to TendOrama blocked if we can help it.
+Anyway we don't want to risk having TendOrama's functions blocked if we can help it.